LouiseChisholm/bb/README.md

 # Louise Chisholm
 I support and advocate for researchers who use computational and data sciences or digital technologies.
-I work to enspire and empower researchers to leverage the opportunities created by recent technological advances and the ever-increasing amounts of data available.
+I work to inspire and empower researchers to leverage the opportunities created by recent technological advances and the ever-increasing amounts of data available.

 Within the digital research infrastructure ecosystem, I work across boundaries and cultures such as:
 * research disciplines